 - Swelling in the knee

-The orthopedic surgeons at MedStar Orthopaedic Institute are experts at diagnosing ACL injuries.
+The orthopedic surgeons at MedStar Orthopaedic Institute are experts at diagnosing these injuries.
 Our initial exam generally includes:

 - Medical history evaluation – Your doctor will likely ask about how your knee pain first began and any other relevant medical history prior to your pain.